AnotherAsianFailure/A-Minimalistic-Websocket-Server/README.md

 1. Open this file in a Web Browser.
 2. This HTML page runs JavaScript, so please make sure that JS Execution is enabled.
 3. The script will automatically attempt to connect to `ws://127.0.0.1:50100` by default.
+4. After successful connections, the Page will send a random number generated on page load every second, while also logging any data received from the server.
-4. You may modify this script in any way you wish.
+6. You may modify this script in any way you wish.
 (Because it was simply copied it from [this page in Mozilla.org](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications).)

 <br>